Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: SR and USR of scalar field

-The SR inflation requires that the values of the SR parameters mentioned above be $\ll1$ during inflation.
-In addition, in order to solve the problem of the Big Bang, the e-foldings number is required \cite{Baumann:2009ds}
+SR inflation requires the SR parameters to satisfy $\epsilon_H, \eta_H \ll 1$ throughout inflation.
+In addition, to solve the horizon and flatness problems of the standard Big Bang cosmology, the total number of e-foldings is required \cite{Baumann:2009ds}